ThomasMott/fg/posts/first-post.md

 <br>

-### The world is my oyster and life is too short not to have fun.

-After a couple years of umming and ahhing I have decided to start making a game studio.
-I created this website as a way for people to follow along with if they are interested in how I get this thing off the ground *(or at least attempt to)*.
+### Welcome to Fox Gibbon.

+Fox Gibbon is place for tech, design and hobby enthusiasts.
+A place to find up to date tutorials, news and discussions for professionals.
+We are going to place a strong emphasis on good practice, accessibility.

+This is also a place to celebrate brands that are independent, challenging the big brands with amazing new innovations.

 <figure>
 	<img class="case-img" src="/static/images/blog/first-post/one.jpg" alt="confetti">
-	<figcaption>Happy birthday to the blog!</figcaption>
+	<figcaption>Happy birthday to Fox Gibbon!</figcaption>
 </figure>

 ## Sounds Cool?

-If you like the sound of this then why not bookmark this website of follow my [Twitter](https://twitter.com/FoxGibbon") to keep up with all the action.
-I have no idea how often I will be posting as I am working full time but I will do my best.
+If you like the sound of this then why not bookmark this website of follow us on [Twitter](https://twitter.com/FoxGibbon") to keep up with all the action.
+Aiming to create new posts every week.

 if you read this far then thankyou.
 I am still building the site so more content will be here soon.